51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 covering how UACH works.
 51Degrees has also [blogged](https://51degrees.com/blog/user-agent-client-hints-chrome-89-update)
 [extensively](https://51degrees.com/blog/user-agent-client-hints-update-september-2020) on the subject.
+We also have a [test page](https://51degrees.com/client-hints) that shows how they interact with the Accept-CH and Permissions-Policy response headers.

 In May 2021, Google [outlined](https://blog.chromium.org/2021/05/update-on-user-agent-string-reduction.html) their plans for the rollout of UACH.
 This also included mention that the deprecation of the existing User-Agent will not happen until at least 2022.